Marion County Public Right-of-Way Permits

 7. A staff member of the LDEP section will contact you if modifications or clarifications are needed to the proposed plans to meet Marion County Standards.

 8. If the Application materials are deemed to meet Marion County Standards to the satisfaction of LDEP staff and all fees have been paid, your permit will be issued.
-Permits are typically valid for six (6) months for Access Permits and one (1) year for all others from the date of issuance unless otherwise noted.
+Permits are valid for one (1) year from the date of issuance unless otherwise noted on the permit.

 General Land Development and Event Permit Application